Qiskit/qiskit/docs/qc_intro.rst

 As shown above, when the phase difference is close to an odd multiple of :math:`\pi`, the superposition of the two waves results in interference, and an output that is significantly reduced compared to the original.
-The result is the signal of interest unincumbered by noise.
+The result is the signal of interest unencumbered by noise.
 Although this processing is done by digital circuits, the amplitude and phase are continuous variables that can never be matched perfectly, resulting in incomplete correction.